-If you prefer direct investment in a property of your choice, rather than a portfolio, you can invest in real estate crowdfunding.
-You invest your money, but management of the property will be handled by professionals.
-With real estate crowdfunding, you can pick out individual properties, or invest in nonpublic REITs that invest in very specific portfolios.
+If you prefer direct investment in a property of your choice rather than a portfolio, you can invest in real estate crowdfunding.
+You invest your money, but the management of the property will be handled by professionals.
+With real estate crowdfunding, you can pick out individual properties or invest in nonpublic REITs that invest in very specific portfolios.

 One of the best examples of real estate crowdfunding is Fundrise.
 That’s because you can invest with as little as $500 or create a customized portfolio with no more than $1,000.
-Not only does Fundrise charge low fees, but they also have multiple investment options.
-You can start small in managed investments, and eventually trade up to investing in individual deals.
+Not only does Fundrise charge low fees, but it also has multiple investment options.
+You can start small in managed investments and eventually trade up to investing in individual deals.